eda-ricercatore/gulyas-scripts/notes/databases_and_information_systems.md

 	to declaratively specify database queries
 	\cite{WikipediaContributors2018a23}.
-+ "**Relational algebra** is a family of algebras" that has well-founded semantics for operations on relational databases, such as modeling data storage "and defining queries" \cite{WikipediaContributors2018a26}.
++ "**Relational algebra** is a family of algebras" that has well-founded semantics for operations on **relational database**s, such as modeling data storage "and defining queries" \cite{WikipediaContributors2018a26}.
 	- The primary/primitive operators of Codd's algebra (from E. F. Codd's **relational model**) form the basis of **query languages** for